31 Building Machine Learning Models

 plot(rf)

 We see that accuracy begins to level off at around 200 trees.
-So for our coarse search we limit the number of trees to 200, use five-fold cross validation instead of 25 bootstrap samples, and consider a coarse grid of mtry values.
-This reduction in the number of trees and the size of the resampling, we reduce the runtime by a factor of 10, which allows us to identify a promising region for mtry relatively quickly:
+So for our coarse search, we limit the number of trees to 200, use five-fold cross-validation instead of 25 bootstrap samples, and consider a coarse grid of mtry values.
+This reduction in the number of trees and the size of the resampling allows us to reduce the runtime by a factor of 10, which allows us to identify a promising region for mtry relatively quickly:

 library(doParallel)